 Format and Rules of Play

-- Participants contact other players in their group by referring to our membership phone / email list or by clicking “email group” on the league score board.
+- Refer to our membership phone / email list or, to contact everyone in your group at once, click “email group” on the league score board

 - A pro-set with a tie-breaker at 8-all.